CITY of ALBUQUERQUE

 (1) The City Council and the Mayor shall develop annual objectives consistent with the five-year goals.
 These objectives may have up to a two year implementation cycle.
 New objectives will be contained in a biennial new priority objectives resolution beginning for Fiscal Year 2003.
 Regarding the resolution for Fiscal Year 2004 and biennially thereafter, objectives will be updated based on progress made in the first year and contained in a revised priority objectives resolution.]

-[(D)] [(3)] The City Council shall annually adopt or revise and adopt objectives aimed to accomplish each of the goals and objectives to be reflected in the operating and capital budgets of the city.
+[(D)] The City Council shall annually adopt or revise and adopt [one-year] objectives [aimed to accomplish each of the] [with the intent of accomplishing short-term outcomes that are necessary to accomplish each of the five-year] goals.
+[One-year] objectives [should] [to be] be reflected in the operating and capital budgets of the City.

-(1) By September 1 of each year, a status report on the prior year's one-year objectives will be presented to the Mayor and City Council.
-Each year a status report on the current one-year objectives will be prepared and presented by the Mayor to the City Council at a Committee of the Whole meeting held each year as required in §2-11-6(B) ROA 1994.
+(1) By September 1 of each year, [a status report on the prior year's one-year objectives will be presented to the Mayor and City Council.
+Each year] a status report on the current one-year objectives will be prepared and presented by the Mayor to the City Council. [at a Committee of the Whole meeting held each year as required in §2-11-[5(C)] [6(B)] ROA 1994.]

 (3) The roundtable meeting held immediately prior to the conduct of the goals forum will discuss the structure of the forum.